 You will elect the freshman class president and can serve as a delegate (an involved non-elected member.)
 Meetings are open to all students.

 Notre Dame Student Council is active in the St. Louis, Missouri and National Association of Student Councils.
 STUCO members attend workshops in St. Louis and around the state, working with others to make our school, community, and world a better place.

 STUCO sponsors activities such as dances, outreach service, teacher appreciation events, Spirit Week, leadership workshops, birthday announcements, appreciation days for clubs/sports, motivational speakers and movies.

 To find out more information, attend the required Student Council Meeting for all Freshmen.

 NATIONAL HONOR SOCIETY

 This society is open to juniors and seniors only.
 They are chosen for membership by a faculty committee based on their academic record, good character, leadership ability, and service to school, church, and community.
-Activities include: Christmas card delivery service, a formal induction ceremony, a fund-raiser, and service activities.
+Activities include: American Red Cross Blood Drive, a formal induction ceremony, a fund-raiser, and service activities.

-*Membership for all of these societies is awarded by faculty based on academic performance, service and extra-curricular involvement.
+Membership for these societies is awarded by faculty in the respective departments based on academic performance, service and extra-curricular involvement.